timosittig/keepass-pwned/README.md

 It does not transfer your password in plain text.
 But it will send the first 5 letters of it's SHA-1 hash to [https://api.pwnedpasswords.com/range/](https://haveibeenpwned.com/API/v3#SearchingPwnedPasswordsByRange).
 Afterwards the API will send an HTTP response with a list of SHA-1 hashes.
 If one of them matches the SHA-1 hash of your password, your password was leaked in the past.

 This will all work automatically.
 You only have to follow the [HOW TO USE](https://github.com/timosittig/keepass-pwned/blob/main/README.md#how-to-use).

+## ON MY TO DO LIST

+The next milestones on my to do list are:
+- [x] finished PyKeePass implementation
+- [x] finished implementation of API communication
+- [x] finished implementing command line support for .kdbx file with password
+- [ ] implementing command line support for .kdbx file with key file
+- [ ] implementing command line support for .kdbx file with password and key file